Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Ergodic Theory of Nonsingular Actions

 \begin{definition} Suppose $\{\phi_t \}_{t\in G}$ is a nonsingular action of a countable group $G$ on a $\sigma$-finite standard measure space $(S, \mathcal{S}, \mu)$.
 Then the collection $\{(S_y, \mu_y): y \in Y\}$ obtained in Theorem~\ref{thm:erg_comp} is called the ergodic decomposition of $S$ wrt the action $\{\phi_t \}$. \end{definition}

 It can be shown that the ergodic decomposition is unique up to isomophism.
 In some sense, it gives the ``finest possible'' partition of $S$ into invariant components.
 Another partition (possibly much coarser) into two invariant components is given by the Neveu decomposition, which is described below.
-This decomposition is closely connected to ergodicity (as well as to complete non-ergodicity) of the stationary S$\alpha$S random fields indexed by $G=\mathbb{Z}^d$ and thus becomes the backbone of proving a few results of this paper.
+This decomposition is closely connected to ergodicity (as well as to complete non-ergodicity) of the stationary S$\alpha$S random fields indexed by $G=\mathbb{Z}^d$.
+Hence, it is the backbone of proving a few results of this paper.

-Neveu decomposition is obtained by applying Lemma~2.2 and Theorem 2.3~(i) in \cite{wang:roy:stoev:2013} in the case of any countable group $G$ (not just $\mathbb{Z}^d$).
+The Neveu decomposition is obtained by applying Lemma~2.2 and Theorem 2.3~(i) in \cite{wang:roy:stoev:2013} in the case of any countable group $G$ (not just $\mathbb{Z}^d$).
 This yields the partition $S=\PP\cup \NN$, where the set $\PP$ is the largest (modulo $\mu$) $\{\phi_t\}$-invariant set where one can have a finite measure preserved by $\{\phi_t\}$ and equivalent to $\mu$, and $\NN=\PP^c$.
 The subsets $\PP$ and $\NN$ of $S$ are known as the \emph{positive part} and the \emph{null part} of $\{\phi_t\}_{t \in G}$, respectively.